PrefectHQ/prefect-background-task-examples/README.md

-# Prefect Background Task Examples
+# Prefect Background Tasks

-This repository contains examples applications that demonstrate how to use Prefect to run background tasks.
-The examples include a FastAPI application that processes user signups and a Flask application that handles image uploads.
-Each example is self-contained, can be run locally, and includes automated tests.
+This repository contains example applications that demonstrate how to use [Prefect](https://prefect.io) to run background tasks.
+See the [Tutorial](./tutorial/) for step-by-step instructions showing progressively more advanced use cases.

+## Why use Prefect background tasks?

+Prefect background tasks are a great way to quickly execute discrete units of work in background processes.
+For example, if you have a web app, you can use Prefect background tasks to offload processes such as sending emails, processing images, or inserting data into a database.
+Prefect background tasks are ideal for a microservices architecture, where you have a number of small, independent services that need to communicate with each other.
+As we'll see, Prefect background tasks make it simple to parallelize workloads, cache results, and manage retries and timeouts.

-## Why Prefect for Background Tasks?
+## Why Prefect instead of Celery or arq?

-If you are familiar with Python background task tools like Celery, RQ, and arq, Prefect offers a similar Pythonic interface for defining and running tasks, paired with a robust set of features:
+If you are familiar with tools like Celery and arq, Prefect offers a similar Pythonic interface for defining and running tasks, plus a host of other benefits including:

 - Support for asynchronous and synchronous Python
 - A rich UI and CLI for observing and managing task execution